-- Google Analytics and similar programs can use the information from auto-tagged URLs to tell you which Google Ads keywords brought a visitor to your site, which campaign that keyword was from, and how much that click cost.
+- Google Analytics and similar programmes can use the information from auto-tagged URLs to tell you which Google Ads keywords brought a visitor to your site, which campaign that keyword was from and how much that click cost.
 You can also use this information to import complex conversions into Google Ads, whether online or offline.

 If you use an API, the GCLID parameter can also send more information from each click to the Click Performance report of the Google Ads API.

 Auto-tagging is turned off by default.
 You can check whether auto-tagging is on, as well as turn it on or off, by going to your account settings.

 - Sign in to your Google Ads account.